Persie0/Fronius-Solar-Monitor/Readme.md

 | `address` | IP address of your smart plug | 192.168.1.230 |
 | `local_key` | Local key for device authentication | a1b2c3d4e5f6g7h8 |
 | `version` | Protocol version | 3.5 |

-When enabled, the smart plug will turn ON when the battery is full and turn OFF when the battery is no longer full.

 #### Testing TinyTuya Setup